Aníbal Buitrón Cháves

 Aníbal Buitrón Cháves (January 22, 1914 – July 28, 2001) was Ecuador’s first professionally trained anthropologist, earning a Master's degree at the University of Chicago in 1950.
 He conducted ethnographic studies of rural communities in Ecuador, then worked in community development and adult literacy in both Latin America and Africa, first for the Pan-American Union and then UNESCO.

 He was awarded a Latin American and Caribbean Guggenheim Fellowship in 1949.
 He collaborated with John Collier Jr. in Otavalo, Ecuador and they published The Awakening Valley.

 Early life

 Born in Otavalo, Ecuador, Aníbal completed elementary school in Otavalo and then obtained a scholarship to attend high school in Quito.
-In 1936 he graduated from the Normal School Juan Montalvo in Quito, with the degree of profesor normalista.
+In 1936 he graduated from the Normal School Juan Montalvo in Quito, with the degree of professor normalista.
 Aníbal attended the Universidad Central in Quito, completing his degree with majors in both history and geography.
 In 1941 he was asked to assist American anthropologists Donald Collier and John Mura in an archeological survey of Ecuador.
 As a result of this expedition, the University of Chicago offered Aníbal a scholarship to study anthropology in 1942.
 In December, 1944, Aníbal married a fellow graduate student in anthropology, Barbara Salisbury.
 He received his Master’s degree in 1950.
 Aníbal and Barbara had three children, Diana, David and Deborah.
 Throughout his career, Barbara assisted with his research, as well as translating several of his works into English.